Search for

 ASCC codename: Fencer

-Medium Tactical/ Strategic Bomber
+Medium Tactical/Strategic Bomber

 DESCRIPTION:

-Once called the most dangerous aircraft in the Soviet arsenal, the Su-24 is an impressive low-level bomber with capabilities similar to those of the American F-111.
+Once called the most dangerous aircraft in the Soviet arsenal, the Su-24 is a low-level bomber with capabilities similar to those of the American F-111.
 However, the Su-24 is lighter, smaller, and more powerful than its counterpart.
 The Fencer, as it is called in the West, is capable of supersonic speeds at low level and is equipped with terrain-following radar and laser-designators for guided weapons.
 These features give the Su-24 the ability to streak towards enemy targets beneath radar coverage and attack with pinpoint accuracy.
 It is believed that about 650 Su-24s were built, but many have been removed from service since the demise of the Soviet Union.
 Current plans call for the remaining models to be phased out in favor of the Su-34.

 Data below for Su-24M